 The last traces of snow in Tashkent

-You can also travel by shared taxi.
-Those taxis leave at a fixed location – often just outside the city.
+Those taxis leave at a fixed location – often near the bus station or just outside the city.
 Your hostel or hotel will know where to find them.
-You share these taxis with other passengers (which you don’t have to search for yourself).
-The taxi leaves when it is full.

 Try to have an idea of how much you have to pay for a ride (ask about it in your hotel/hostel) because the drivers like to double the rate for ignorant tourists.

 Before you get in the shared taxi, confirm the price with the driver and tell him clearly that you want to share the taxi with other passengers.
 It happens that the driver thinks you want to have the taxi for yourself.
 If you don’t want to share a taxi, you’ll have to pay for the other seats as well.